-Ammlication Danastura Application : Departure Explanation on : application of the practice - Explanation for : The Company acknowledges that disclosing senior management's departure remuneration is important but there is overriding risk of such disclosure being counter-productive to the Company.
+Application : Departure Explanation on .
+Explanation on : application of the practice practice Explanation for : The Company acknowledges that disclosing senior management's departure remuneration is important but there is overriding risk of such disclosure being counter-productive to the Company.
 The governance of ensuring the senior management's remuneration is fair and equitable and implemented appropriately rests with the RC which makes recommendations to the Board for its approval.
-The effect of a constitution of the latest test of The alternative practice in ensuring the Intended Outcome is achieved is by disclosing the Company's remuneration policy and framework for the senior management.
+The alternative practice in ensuring the Intended Outcome is achieved is by disclosing the Company's remuneration policy and framework for the senior management.
 The components of remuneration for senior management comprises guaranteed cash (e.g. base salary and allowances), short-term incentives (cash bonus), long-term incentives (share based) and benefits-in-kind (e.g. medical coverage).
-The short-term and long-term incentives are based on individual performance and organisation/business unit performance and affordability. organisation/business unit performance and anordability.
-Large companies are regul l ired to complete the columns below.
-Non-large companies are encouraged to complete the columns b to complete the columns b Measure : The Company will review the disclosure for financial year 2018 taking into consideration the market and industry development.
-Timeframe : Review in 2019
+The short-term and long-term incentives are based on individual performance and organisation/business unit performance and affordability. • · · red to complete the columns below.
+Non-large companies are encouraged to complete the columns be elow.
+Measure : The Company will review the disclosure for financial year 2019 taking into consideration the market and industry development.
+Timeframe : Review in 2020